 Competition for young choreographers

 The competition has been held annually since 2013 as part of Context.
 Diana Visheva contemporary dance festival.
-Over the years, it has evolved / grown into / to become a flagship event with its own structure, programme and audience.
+Over the years, it has grown into a flagship event with its own structure, programme and audience.
 Over the years, it has evolved from a small experimental project to a major event with its own structure, programme and audience.
-Today the competition attracts over 200 applicants hailing from every corner of Russia, draws a live audience of about 1500 people and an online audience of over 130 000 people for its finale, has an extensive parallel programme, offers the participants an opportunity to showcase their creations at some of the best venues of Moscow and St. Petersburg and even go on tour.

-The young choreographers competition recognises and fosters aspiring talent in the Russian contemporary dance scene, helping them bring their creative visions to life.
-The competition сontributes to the development and promotion of contemporary choreography both in Russia and around the world.
+The young choreographers competition recognizes and fosters aspiring talent in the Russian contemporary dance scene, helping them bring their creative visions to life.
+The competition contributes to the development and promotion of contemporary choreography both in Russia and around the world.

 The competition has a history of supporting and nurturing new voices in contemporary dance in Russia.
 Winning the Context.
 The Context.
-Diana Visheva competition winners – Vladimir Varnava, Konstantin Keykhel, Liliya Burdinskaya, Olga Vasilieva, Olga Labovkina and other young choreographers – have gone on to have thriving global careers.
+Diana Visheva competition winners – Vladimir Varnava, Konstantin Keykhel, Liliya Burdinskaya, Olga Vasilieva, Olga Labovkina, Olga Timoshenko, Kirill Radev and other young choreographers – have gone on to have thriving global careers.
 Now their names can be spotted among the winners and jury members of the most prestigious theatre awards, while their works take over the repertoire of the leading musical theatres and international touring programmes and participate in festivals worldwide.
-More about the winners

 Timeline and Procedures